hamidds/PSND/README.md

 ## Translation to English

 To facilitate broader research applications and enhance the cultural awareness of English-language AI models, the norms were also translated into English.
-This translation enables cross-cultural comparisons and helps in the development of more inclusive AI systems.
+This translation enables cross-cultural comparisons and helps develop more inclusive AI systems.

 ## Usage